 You’re in luck!
-We will PAY for your shipping when you have over $175 in value of cats (not including aftermarket).
-We provide a shipping label and instruction during the quote process.
+We PAY for your shipping for all OEM units (not including aftermarket).
+We provide a shipping label and instructions during the quote process.
 Get your quote today to see if you qualify!

 The biggest suggestion is to make sure that you prepare your catalytic converter correctly and pack it with the appropriate protection.
 We also suggest using a lot of shipping tape to protect the box in transit.